ROAResearch/yii2-rmdb/README.md

 #### `roaresearch\yii2\rmdb\models\Entity`

-Extends the previos class and adds protected properties `$updatedByAttribute` and `$updatedAtAttribute` to configure the names of the attributes.
+Extends the previous class and adds protected properties `$updatedByAttribute` and `$updatedAtAttribute` to configure the names of the attributes.
 The class will automatically load the needed behaviors and configure them to use the attributes as provided by this properties.